tensorleap/leap-cli/pkg/tensorleapapi/docs/JobNotificationLeepScriptContext.md

 ### NewJobNotificationLeepScriptContext

-`func NewJobNotificationLeepScriptContext(jobId string, jobType JobTypeEnum, leepScriptName string, leepScriptId string, ) *JobNotificationLeepScriptContext`
+`func NewJobNotificationLeepScriptContext(jobId string, jobType JobType, leepScriptName string, leepScriptId string, ) *JobNotificationLeepScriptContext`

 NewJobNotificationLeepScriptContext instantiates a new JobNotificationLeepScriptContext object This constructor will assign default values to properties that have it defined,